ABW1729/AI-Extractor/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your secrets.toml file

 `OPENAPI_API_KEY`
 `SERPAPI_API_KEY`